flosskosova/foss4g-2023/content/call-for-papers/talks.es.md

 - FOSS4G for Public Health;
 - Business products powered by FOSS4G

+### Technical Complexity

-Next, you will need to assign between **1** to **4** indicating the level of technical complexity of your contribution.
+Next, you will need to assign a number between **1** and **4** indicating the level of technical complexity of your contribution.

-**1** means that your audience can have minimal technical knowledge related to your submission’s subject to understand it, **4** means that your audience must be highly technical to get the most out of your talk.
+**1** means that the audience can have minimal technical knowledge related to your submission’s subject to understand it, **4** means that your audience must be highly technical to get the most out of your talk.

+### Requirements

-Furthermore, you are encouraged to give indication of resources (video, papers etc.) to read in advance, that will help get up to speed on advanced topics.
+Furthermore, you are encouraged to give indication of resources (video, papers, etc.) to read in advance, that will help get up to speed on advanced topics.

-## Selection process
+## Timeline

-For submitted talks, the selection timeline is as follows:

 |Close call for talks | Community voting opens | Community voting closes | Accepted talks announced	| Full FOSS4G 2021 program |
 |--------------|---------------|---------------|-------------|-------------|
 | 30/03/2021 |  03/04/2021 | 10/04/2021 | 30/04/2021 | 10/05/2021 |

-FOSS4G is the international geospatial community’s event, thus the main selection of talks will be done through the open community voting process.
-The highest-scored ones will automatically be included in the program, while the others will be reviewed by the FOSS4G 2021 Buenos Aires volunteer Program Committee.
-Its members will make sure that the conference program will be well-balanced, diverse and they will make sure that every OSGeo project will have a “State of ” kind of presentation.
+FOSS4G is the international geospatial community’s event, thus the main selection of talks will be done through the *open community voting* process.
+The highest-scored talks will automatically be included in the program, while others will be reviewed by the FOSS4G 2021 Buenos Aires volunteer Program Committee.

+We will make sure that the conference program will be well-balanced and diverse.
+Moreover, the Program Committee will work hard to sure that every OSGeo project has its proper representation.
+If you are part of some FOSS project and want to propose a special session like a "State of the Art" session, contact us to make sure we consider the proposal care